WHAT IS IDENTITY MANAGEMENT?

 The main objective of identity management is to guarantee that only authorized users will be granted permission to specific systems.
 This involves control over the onboarding of new users (whether employees, partners, clients, and stakeholders), modifying network permissions for existing users, and the off boarding of users who do not need access to the systems anymore.

-ID management also sets the level of access and permission of a user on a specific system.
+ID management also sets the level of access management and permission of a user on a specific system.
 For example, a user may be authorized to use an application but may be restricted from its other components.

 Identity management works together with access management systems – with the former focusing on authentication and the latter leaning towards authorization.